sniggel/museums/spark/python/README.md

 - characteristics: The extra characteristics, this is a json column.

 - city_population: The population of the city in which the museum is located.

+### note to self
+To build:
+1. run build-dependencies.sh
+2. verify configs folder
+3. verify docker-compose.yml docker tags
+4. to deploy on docker hub, login first then invoke docker-build.sh

+To run:
+To run locally, always use run_etl.sh